-Supplementation of fish oil and extra virgin olive oil stabilizes the omega-3 and omega-6 fatty acid balance.
-These omega fatty acids are essential in initiating and resolving inflammation within the body.
+Supplementing fish oil and extra virgin olive oil stabilizes the omega-3 and omega-6 fatty acid balance.
+These omega-fatty acids are essential in initiating and resolving inflammation within the body.
 Excessive amounts of omega-6 fatty acids within the food supply encourage the body’s inflammation system to become excessively activated and inhibit the nervous system’s ability to down-regulate (turn off) inflammation.
-Because of the high rate of substandard products being sold in the supplement and olive oil market, I recommend NOW Foods and Nordic Naturals because of their reliability and COOC-certified (California Olive Oil Council) extra virgin olive oil.
+Because of the high rate of substandard products sold in the supplement and olive oil market, I recommend NOW Foods and Nordic Naturals because of their reliability and COOC-certified (California Olive Oil Council) extra virgin olive oil.

-Stimulation of the vagus nerve at the ear is referred to as transcutaneous vagus nerve stimulation (taVNS) and has a profound ability to improve normal inflammation regulation.
-My group conducted a study looking at the inflammation-controlling impact of taVNS in hospitalized COVID patients and reported the lowest use of mechanical ventilation and second-lowest mortality rates in hospitalized COVID patients requiring supplemental oxygen.
+Stimulation of the vagus nerve at the ear is referred to as transcutaneous vagus nerve stimulation (taVNS) and can profoundly improve normal inflammation regulation.
+My group studied the inflammation-controlling impact of taVNS in hospitalized COVID patients and reported the lowest use of mechanical ventilation and second-lowest mortality rates in hospitalized COVID patients requiring supplemental oxygen.
 The results were convincing enough to be issued a patent (U.S Patent 10,335,396).

 Although implantable VNS devices have been available for 20 years, a taVNS device is not readily available through your physician or neurologist.
-Some stimulation devices used for other indications are available by prescription, while others are being sold as consumer wellness devices that can mimic the anti-inflammatory effects believed to be responsible for the benefits seen in our study.
+Some stimulation devices used for other indications are available by prescription.
+In contrast, others are being sold as consumer wellness devices that can mimic the anti-inflammatory effects believed to be responsible for the benefits seen in our study.
 Patients seen in my office are often prescribed a taVNS device for daily use at home.